Pastrycake/Text_Classification-TFIDF_GBDT/README.md

 # Text_Classification-TFIDF-GBDT
-Text classification task for 20newsgroups using tfidf and gbdt
+Text classification task for 20newsgroups datasets using tfidf and gbdt